 5.2 Recalibrating the parameters

-The previous assessment of the performance improvement was established with the original parameters.
+The previous assessment of the performance improvement was established with the original parameters optimized with a fixed time window.
 However, one can assume that the introduction of the STW may change the optimum of some parameters.
-The calibration has then been performed again.
+The calibration has then been reprocessed?

 Table 7: Calibrated parameters (spatial windows and number of analogues) for the analogy on the geopotential at 500 hPa and 1000 hPa (method 2Z) with the STW approach.